Simple, instant push-to-talk communication is as critical in today’s world of sophisticated smartphones and mobile devices as it’s ever been.

 Some general caveats of LMR may include things like purchasing and maintaining the FCC-licensed broadcast frequencies that are required for legal usage, as well as its dependence on variables like antenna height and characteristics, and even on strange things happening within the atmosphere that could interfere with a radio’s performance.

 Push-to-Talk over Cellular (PoC) is an advanced version of earlier, similar PTT technology that’s been in development and in varying use for decades.
 Unlike its predecessors, though, it offers far better reliability and usability than the older technology and devices were able to provide, and it operates on the same national high-speed cellular networks that our mobile phones and devices use.

 Since modern PoC devices connect to widely-available cell towers and operate on established LTE networks across the United States, coverage issues are easily solved or avoided completely.
 No need for any additional antennas, engineering, or infrastructure outside of possibly adding something like a cellular signal booster in a particularly stubborn building or facility.

 In addition to eliminating the upfront costs that can accompany an LMR solution, the monthly LTE service fee for PoC devices can also be substantially less than an average cellphone plan or DMR Tier 2 or Tier 3 subscriber fee.

 Devices like RadioManUSA RMM-750 mobile and RMP-700 portable PoC radios also come equipped with built-in GPS which ties in seamlessly with the optional full-featured RealPTT Dispatcher desktop and mobile app for location and communications management.

-Shop our current, limited selection of LMR and PoC radios and solutions available on the Voceon Store, or contact our experts to discuss custom two-way communications and security-technology solutions in St. Louis, Southeastern Missouri, Southern Illinois, Chicago, San Antonio, and Houston
+Contact our experts to discuss custom two-way communications and security-technology solutions in St. Louis, Southeastern Missouri, Southern Illinois, Chicago, San Antonio, and Houston.